 - Black labeled interfaces: existing reference points from Release 16.

-- Coloured labeled interfaces: newly coined reference points for Release 17.
+- Coloured labeled interfaces: newly coined reference points for Release 17 for 5MBS in the 5GMS architecture.

 4.4.4.2 5GMSA functions in the Trusted DN

 The following diagram illustrates a network reference architecture with all 5GMS and 5MBS functions within the Trusted DN.
 A 5GMS Application Provider (typically) in an External DN configures the 5GMS features via a Release 17 version of M1d interface.
 Two different models are considered: